mgenware/go-triton/README.md

 }
 ```

-You can now reference localized strings in template by accessing the `LS` field:
+You can now reference localized strings in templates by through the `LS` field:

 ```html
 <div>